eryar/occQt/ReadMe.md

 Building occQt on Windows
 =========================
-First you need the qt-vs-addin, then open the occQt.pro from the Qt menu in the Visual Studio.
+First you need the qt-vs-addin, you can download it from here: http://download.qt.io/archive/vsaddin/ then open the occQt.pro from the Qt menu in the Visual Studio.

 Note
 ====